HusnainRazaGhaffar/certified-kubernetes-administrator-course/docs/02-Core-Concepts/18-Namespaces.md

 So far in this course we have created **`Objects`** such as **`PODs`**, **`Deployments`** and **`Services`** in our cluster.
 Whatever we have been doing we have been doing in a **`NAMESPACE`**.
 - This namespace is the **`default`** namespace in kubernetes.
 It is automatically created when kubernetes is setup initially.
+- Kubernetes by default creates a namespace named `default` that we can use and creates another kube-system that Kubernetes uses for it’s internal pods
+-
   ![ns](../../images/ns.PNG)

 - You can create your own namespaces as well.